 We provide preparation courses for both overseas and domestic admissions and assessment tests.
-In the fiscal year ended May 31, 2010, we derived a significant portion of our revenues from test preparation courses.
+In the fiscal year ended May 31, 2011, we derived a significant portion of our revenues from test preparation courses.
 The success of our test preparation courses depends on the continued use of admissions and assessment tests as a requirement for admission or graduation.
-If the use of admissions and assessment tests declines or falls out of favor with educational institutions and government authorities, the markets for our test preparation courses will deteriorate and our business will be materially and adversely affected.
+However, the use of admissions tests in China may decline or fall out of favor with educational institutions and government authorities.
 For example, in early 2005, the PRC Ministry of Education started reforming the CET 4 and the CET 6 exams.
 The reform, among other things, limited these exams only to college students starting from 2007 and has effectively limited the pool of potential students for our CET 4 and CET 6 exam preparation courses to college students only.
+More recently, educational institutions and government authorities in China have initiated discussions and conducted early experiments in China on school admissions.
+Generally, these discussions and experiments exhibit a trend of basing admissions decisions less on entrance exam scores and more on a combination of other factors, such as past academic record, extracurricular activities and comprehensive aptitude evaluations.
+There have been certain changes in some geographic areas in the way the high school entrance exam is administered.
+In 2009, 76 universities and colleges were allowed to recruit up to 5% of their students through independently administered tests according to a notice promulgated by the MOE, although students admitted in this manner still need to meet certain thresholds in the national college entrance exam.
+It has been reported that the number of such universities and colleges will further increase.
+If the use of admissions tests in China declines or falls out of favor with educational institutions and government authorities and if we fail to respond to these changes, the demand for certain of our services may decline, and our business may be materially and adversely

 In the United States, there has been a continuing debate regarding the usefulness of admissions and assessment tests to assess qualifications of applicants and many people have criticized the use of admissions and assessment tests as unfairly discriminating against certain test takers.
 If a large number of educational institutions abandon the use of existing admissions and assessment tests as a requirement for admission, without replacing them with other admissions and assessment tests, we may experience a decrease in demand for our test preparation courses and our business may be seriously harmed.

-We may experience a decrease in our margins.
+We have experienced and may continue to experience a decrease in our margins.